BHimaja14/himafrtproject/README.md

 ## Features and Functionalities 😃

-- Interactive and responsive UI.
+- Has collection of many web pages including Home, About, Departments, Contact etc.
+- User is able to book an appointment through the website.
+- Included the feedback Survey form to increase the scope of improvement
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, Chef Staff pages etc.
-- User is able to book a table through the website.
-- Included the feedback Survey form to increase the scope of improvement
+- Interactive and responsive UI.

 ## Screenshots 📸
 ### Home page -